Francesco Pianzola

-Francesco Pianzola (5 October 1881 - 4 June 1943) was an Italian Roman Catholic priest who established the Missionary Sisters of the Immaculata, Queen of Peace.
+Francesco Pianzola (5 October 1881 – 4 June 1943) was an Italian Roman Catholic priest who established the Missionary Sisters of the Immaculata, Queen of Peace.
 Pianzola was a preacher who administered to the poor and to children in their own homes; his order dealt with bringing the message of Jesus Christ to the workers and to the poor.

 He was beatified in 2008; Cardinal José Saraiva Martins presided over the mass on behalf of Pope Benedict XVI.

 Life

 Francesco Pianzola was born on 5 October 1881 in Pavia as the son of farmers.
 He was a pious child who felt drawn to the concept of religious life; he commenced his studies for the priesthood in Vigevano where he completed his theological studies which would enable him to become a priest.

 Pianzola was ordained to the priesthood on 16 March 1907 in Pavia under the bishop Pietro Berruti.
 He administered to the workers as well as those who were poor and he had a strong desire to preach the message of the Gospel to all people.
-With a humble spirit he embarked on a quest to evangelize to the workers - he remembered his farmer roots and made an effort to preach to farmers that toiled in the fields.
+With a humble spirit he embarked on a quest to evangelize to the workers – he remembered his farmer roots and made an effort to preach to farmers that toiled in the fields.

-For the purpose of a passion of preaching he established a religious congregation in Mortara on 8 May 1919 in order to go to the poor and to the workers for evangelization as well as to bring them the love of Jesus Christ and His message.
+For the purpose of a passion of preaching he established a religious congregation in Mortara on 8 May 1919 to go to the poor and to the workers for evangelization as well as to bring them the love of Jesus Christ and His message.
 He became renowned for this earning him the affection of hundreds; he was known for his holiness and his death on 4 June 1943 saw him mourned across Pavia.
 He was hailed after his death as the "Apostle of Lomellina" and a protector of the farmers and workers.